Demographics of Pakistan: Vital statistics

 As Pakistan lacks a national vital statistics system that publicly disseminates data, all of the following information is made from estimates, which are constantly being revised.
 The United Nations estimated that in February 2021, only 42% of births in Pakistan were officially registered, making it the world's most populous country where more than half of births remained unregistered.
 The United Nations was unable to estimate how many deaths were officially registered.

-Estimates based on surveys
+Demographic and Health Surveys

 Surveys taken by the Pakistani government or intergovernmental organisations are seen as the most reliable method of keeping tabs on birth, death, fertility, and infant mortality rates in a country without a reliable vital registration system.
 The data recorded in these surveys is used by the United Nations in order to estimate historical and future fertility and mortality figures for Pakistan in the World Population Prospects.

 Regional fertility rates

 Many of the surveys above also recorded fertility rate data broken down by each of Pakistan's administrative units, while many more surveys have been taken explicitly focusing on a specific province or territory.
 The fertility rate data recorded in these surveys is displayed in the table below.

 The MICS surveys above also provide data on the district level, although they come with a far higher margin of error.
 This margin of error is lessened for larger districts from where larger sample sizes were utilised.
 In the chart below, the latest fertility rate data for each Pakistani district with a population of over 2 million as of the 2017 census can be found.
 Although the table is originally ranked by district population size, clicking the headers will allow the reader to sort the table.